natresnet/buildingregistry-schema-v2/README.md

 November 2, 2020
     Update to version 2.`14.04, which moves simple types from refs into their respective elements.
     Added new enumerations (Not Applicable) for TestmetnodRefrigerantCharge and MeteringDeviceType

+January 29, 2021
+    Update to version 2.14.06 to make BlowerfanWattDraw and BlowerfanEfficiency minOccurs = "0"